MBBS in Nepal 2026: Your Easy Guide to Admission

 Eligibility Criteria

-- Class XII PCB Aggregate: Students must have passed Class XII with a minimum 50% aggregate marks specifically in Physics, Chemistry, and Biology subjects from a recognized Indian board.
+- Candidates should have secured at least 50% aggregate in Physics, Chemistry, and Biology in Class XII from a recognized Indian board.

 Top Colleges / Institutes